-Year Ended December 31, 1996 compared with Year Ended December 31, 1995
+Nine Months Ended September 30, 1996 compared with Nine Months Ended September 30, 1995

-Net sales increased by \$175.7 million to \$1,607.7 million in 1996, an increase of 12.3% from \$1,432.0 million reported in 1995.
-The inclusion of RBL as a result of the Merger increased net sales by approximately \$243.5 million or 17.0%.
-Acquisitions of small clinical laboratory companies increased net sales by approximately 1.8%.
-Also contributing to the increases in net sales was growth in new accounts and price increases in selective markets.
-Such increases were partially offset by price erosion in the industry as a whole, lower utilization of laboratory testing and lost accounts.
-Price erosion and lower utilization of laboratory testing primarily resulted from continued changes in payor mix brought on by the increase in managed care.
-A reduction in Medicare fee schedules from 80% to 76% of the national limitation amounts on January 1, 1996, reduced net sales by approximately 1.3%.
-Severe weather in January and February of 1996 also negatively impacted net sales.
+Net sales for the nine months ended September 30, 1996 were \$1,216.5 million, an increase of 18.3% from \$1,028.6 million reported in the comparable 1995 period.
+Net sales from the inclusion of RBL increased net sales by approximately \$243.5 million or 23.7%.
+Acquisitions of small clinical laboratory companies increased net sales by approximately 1.4%.
+Such increases were partially offset by price erosion in the industry as a whole, lower utilization of laboratory testing and lost accounts, and net of growth in new accounts and price increases in selective markets.
+Lower utilization of laboratory testing and price erosion primarily resulted from continued changes in payor mix brought on by the increase in managed care.
+The Company has targeted business development efforts in an attempt to become more judicious in pricing new business and is selectively repricing or discontinuing business with existing accounts not meeting Company targets.
+The Company has experienced some volume declines as a result of this strategy however, the third quarter of 1996 was the first quarter since the Merger that overall prices did not decline versus the immediately preceding quarter. reduction in Medicare fee schedules from 80% to 76% of the national limitation amounts on January 1, 1996 reduced net sales by approximately 1.3%.
+Severe weather in January and February 1996 also negatively impacted net sales.

-Cost of sales increased to \$1,183.9 million in 1996 from \$1,024.3 million in 1995.
-Of the \$159.6 million increase, approximately \$181.9 million or 17.8% was due to the inclusion of the cost of sales of RBL.
-Cost of sales increased (i) approximately \$23.8 million as a result of wage increases prior to the implementation of a six-month deferral on wage rate increases implemented on July 1, 1996, (ii) approximately \$5.0 million as a result of higher overtime and temporary employee expenses related to the acceleration of the Company's synergy program and other operational factors, (iii) approximately \$7.5 million due to higher depreciation and maintenance of lab equipment as a result of the Company's purchase in 1996 of more sophisticated equipment to improve efficiency, and (iv) approximately \$8.0 million in outside collection and reference testing fees.
-These increases were partially offset by decreases due to lower volume of approximately \$14.7 million.
-Additional decreases in salaries and benefits of \$49.5 million, and several other expense categories aggregating approximately \$2.4 million were primarily a result of the Company's synergy and cost reduction programs.
-Cost of sales as a percentage of net sales was 73.6% in 1996 and 71.5% in 1995.
-The increase in the cost of sales percentage of net sales primarily resulted from a reduction in net sales due to price erosion and utilization declines, each of which provided little corresponding reduction in costs, and, to a lesser extent, due to severe weather in January and February of 1996 and a reduction in Medicare fee schedules.
+Cost of sales, which includes primarily laboratory and distribution costs, was \$903.9 million for the nine months ended September 30, 1996, compared to \$722.4 million in the corresponding 1995 period, an increase of \$181.5 million or 25.1%.
+Cost of sales increased approximately \$181.9 million or 25.2% due to the inclusion of the cost of sales of RBL.
+Cost of sales increased approximately \$23.2 million as a result of wage increases prior to the implementation of a six month deferral on wage rate increases implemented on July 1, 1996, approximately \$5.0 million as a result of higher overtime and temporary employee expenses related to the acceleration of the Company's synergy program and other operational factors, approximately \$6.0 million due to higher depreciation and maintenance of lab equipment as a result of the Company's purchase of more sophisticated equipment to improve efficiency, and approximately \$8.6 million in outside collection and reference testing fees.
+These increases were partially offset by decreases in salaries and benefits of \$36.9 million, rental of premises of \$2.9 million and several other expense categories aggregating approximately \$3.4 million primarily as a result of the Company's synergy and cost reduction programs.
+Cost of sales as a percentage of net sales was 74.3% for the nine months ended September 30, 1996 and 70.2% in the corresponding 1995 period.
+The increase in the cost of sales percentage of net sales primarily resulted from a reduction in net sales due to price erosion and utilization declines, each of which provided little corresponding reduction in costs, and, to a lesser extent, due to severe weather in January and February 1996 and a reduction in Medicare fee schedules.